Selective auditory attention: History

-Deutsch & Deutsch's late selection model that was proposed in 1963 is a competing model to Broadbent's early selection model.
-Deutsch & Deutsch's model theorizes that all information and sensory input are attended to and processed for meaning.
+Deutsch and Deutsch's late selection model, proposed in 1963, is a competing model to Broadbent's early selection model.
+Deutsch and Deutsch's model theorizes that all information and sensory input are attended to and processed for meaning.
 Later in the processing routine, just before information enters the short-term memory, a filter analyzes the semantic characteristics of the information and lets stimuli containing relevant information pass through to short-term memory and removes irrelevant information.
-Deutsch & Deutsch's model for selective auditory attention suggests that weak response to unattended stimuli comes from an internal decision on informational relevance, where more important stimuli are prioritized to enter the working memory first.
+Deutsch and Deutsch's model for selective auditory attention suggests that weak response to unattended stimuli comes from an internal decision on informational relevance, where more important stimuli are prioritized to enter the working memory first.

 In 1964, Anne Treisman, a graduate student of Broadbent, improved Broadent's theory and proposed her own attenuation model.
 In Treisman's model, unattended information is attenuated, tuned down compared to attended information, but still processed.
-For example, imagine that you are exposed to three extraneous sources of sound in a coffee shop while ordering a drink (chatter, coffee brewer, music), Treisman's model indicates that you would still pick up on the latter three sounds while attending to the cashier, just that these extraneous sources of noise would be muffled as if their "volumes" were turned down.
+For example, in a situation where a person is exposed to three extraneous sources of sound in a coffee shop while ordering a drink (chatter, coffee brewer, music), Treisman's model indicates that they would still pick up on the latter three sounds while attending to the cashier.
+These extraneous sources of noise, however, would be muffled as if their "volumes" were turned down.
 Treisman also suggests that a threshold mechanism exists in selective auditory attention in which words from the unattended stream of information can grab one's attention.
 Words of low threshold, higher level of meaning and importance, such as one's name and "watch out", redirects one's attention to where it is urgently required.